Table of Contents

 Stytch is a modern authentication platform that many developers explore when adding passwordless login, MFA, and user management to their applications.
 Its clean APIs, polished documentation, and elegant UX make it appealing for teams that want a quick, low-friction way to launch authentication.

-As products grow, developers often discover that Stytch’s focus on providing authentication building blocks increases the amount of custom engineering required.
-Because teams must assemble and maintain the authentication logic themselves, adding new requirements becomes more time-consuming.
-As organizations introduce multi-tenant B2B features, enterprise SSO needs, or more complex user journeys, the amount of custom code and ongoing maintenance grows, creating additional overhead and slowing development over time.
+However, as products grow, developers often discover that Stytch’s focus on auth building blocks increases the amount of custom engineering required.
+Because teams must assemble and maintain the auth logic themselves, adding new requirements becomes time-consuming.
+As orgs introduce more complex user journeys, they encounter additional overhead costs and slowed development.

-Below, we break down the top reasons developers look beyond Stytch, followed by a closer look at the best alternatives available today.
+Below, we break down the top reasons developers look beyond Stytch, then compare eight top Stytch alternatives based on security, extensibility, multi-tenancy, and long-term maintainability.

 Why developers seek Stytch alternatives